A Case of Smart Devices That Compromise Home Cybersecurity

 All Tapo devices using the described protocol.
 Vulnerabilities are not implementation-oriented, but design-oriented.
 This means that all devices using the same protocol used by the tested devices are vulnerable to the described attacks.

 Change the password of both your Tapo account and your Wi-Fi network.
-This allows you to disconnect all devices connected without your consent to your Tapo account or/and your Wi-Fi network.
+This allows you to disconnect all devices connected without your consent to your Tapo account or your Wi-Fi network.

 Make sure that only devices known to you have access to the Wi-Fi network your smart device is connected to.
-The attacker can only carry out attacks when he is able to communicate directly with the smart device.
+The attacker can only carry out attacks when they can communicate directly with the smart device.

 When you reset your smart device, pay attention to the Wi-Fi network you connect to complete the configuration process.
 The network you are connected to may be controlled by the attacker and not the network started by your smart device.

-Make sure you do not disclose your tapoId.
-The tapoId allows your Tapo application to recognize the devices associated with your account.
-The attacker through it is able to authenticate to your Tapo application as a device associated with it.
+Make sure you do not disclose your Tapo ID.
+The Tapo ID allows your Tapo application to recognize the devices associated with your account.
+Through it, the attacker can authenticate to your Tapo application as a device associated with it.

-We are not aware of the vulnerabilites being exploited in the wild.
+We are not aware of the vulnerabilities being exploited in the wild.

 Yes.
-TP-Link has released a new version both of firmwares and application that is attacks resistant.
+TP-Link has released a new version of both firmware and the application that is resistant to attacks.
 Make sure you update both.